Boston Scientific reports lower profit and sales

 Revenue from the interventional cardiology business, which includes sales from heart stents, fell to $594 million from $641 million.

-Cardiac rhythm management revenue, which includes sales from implantable heart defibrillators known as ICDs, dropped to $482 million from $564 million.
+Cardiac rhythm management revenue, which includes sales from implantable heart defibrillators, dipped to $482 million from $564 million.

-JP Morgan analyst Michael Weinstein noted that a lower tax rate and reduced share count were not enough to offset a notably weak gross margins.

-During a conference call, management told analysts that most of the benefits from its restructuring will come in 2013 and 2014.

 The company forecast first-quarter sales of between $1.83 billion and $1.90 billion, and net earnings of 2 cents to 5 cents per share.
 It expects adjusted earnings, excluding acquisition- and restructuring-related charges and other items, of 11 cents to 14 cents per share.